Driving is more fun with great music, right?

 How to Access It: Available via computers on the Google Play website or the Spotify mobile app for Windows Phone, Android smartphones/tablets and iOS operating systems.

-Price: Free for ad-supported version; $9.99 for a single account and $14.99 for a family account with up to 6 users and 10 devices.
+Price: Free for ad-supported version; $9.99 for a single account and $14.99 for a family account with up to 6 users.

 Pandora – The First App for Personalized Content